Rocks in My Pockets

-Rocks in My Pockets (Akmeņi manās kabatās) is a 2014 animated film written, produced, directed and animated by Signe Baumane.
+Rocks in My Pockets (Akmeņi manās kabatās) is a 2014 Latvian-American adult animated psychological comedy-drama film written, produced, directed and animated by Signe Baumane.
 It was originally created in English and a Latvian version was thereafter translated and produced.
 The film is based on true events about five women of the filmmaker's family, including herself, and their battles with depression and suicide.

 It was selected as the Latvian entry for the Best Foreign Language Film at the 87th Academy Awards, but was not nominated.
 The soundtrack, composed by Kristian Sensini, has received a nomination at the Jerry Goldsmith Film Music Awards in the Best Movie Soundtrack category.

 Plot

 In the late 1920s, Anna, a young Latvian woman, pretty and educated, falls in love with an adventurous entrepreneur, 30 years her senior.
 But with marriage comes great jealousy, and the entrepreneur hides Anna away in the forest, far from other men, where she bears him eight children.
 The Great Depression hits them hard.
 Then, during World War II, Latvia is overrun with invasions by the Soviets, then the Nazis, then the Soviets once again.
 Anna is a pillar of strength, defying the hardships, raising her young, teaching them survival secrets of the forest.
 But something inside her is terribly wrong.

 Years later, Signe, a young artist, asks her father, "How did my grandmother die?"
 Her father is evasive.
 His seven siblings are evasive, as well.
 Signe strongly suspects that Anna committed suicide.
 Clues of mental illness had always leaked through the family stories.
 Signe suffers from depression herself.
 Her suicidal fantasies get her locked away for four months in a Soviet mental institute.
 Three of her cousins, all women, battle madness as well.
 Could there be a link between Anna and the four granddaughters?
 Defying the stigma that silences so many, Signe takes us on a journey deep into her own depression where she looks to confront the family demons.